gregwhitaker/ratpack-jwt-example/README.md

 5. Notice that you receive a `401 - Unauthorized` error.

-6. Curl the JWT protected endpoint and supply the JWT token with the following command:
+6. Curl the JWT protected endpoint and supply the JWT token:

+    If you wish to supply the JWT token as a URL parameter use the following command:

         $ curl -v http://localhost:5050/secure?token={your token}

+    If you wish to supply the JWT token in the Authorization header use the following command:

+        $ curl -v -H "Authorization: Bearer {your token}" http://localhost:5050/secureheader

 7. Notice that you now have access to the secure resource and your user information.